rangertaha/messaging-patterns/README.rst

 Producer
 ________

-The producer sends messages to the exchange.
-In this example we are using an exchange with the **direct** type.
-This producer also takes an argument wich is assigned as the **routing_key**.
+The producer sends messages to the exchange, which in this case is of the **direct** type.
+The producer also accepts an argument that is used as the **routing_key**.